prathibha13/Exploratory-Data-Analysis-on-Resume-data/README.md

 - Visualizations using bar graphs, histograms and box plot.
 - Finding relationships using correlation matrix and chi-square test.

+### Result:
+The results and inferences are mentioned in the the Report.pdf file.

 ### Conclusion:
 - Performing “Exploratory Data analysis using R” on the resume dataset using libraries like dplyr(), tidyr(), ggplot2(), corrplot(), Hmisc(), PerformanceAnalytic() , various statistical and